 - Slowly whisk in flour/chicken broth mixture while stirring, then turn down heat and simmer for 3-4 minutes, or until chowder has thickened.
-Turn off heat then stir in 2 cups cheddar cheese until smooth, then stir in half the cooked bacon.
+Turn off heat then stir in 2 cups cheddar cheese a little at a time until smooth, then stir in half the cooked bacon.
 Taste and adjust salt, pepper, and/or hot sauce if necessary.
 Serve topped with remaining shredded cheese, cooked bacon, and green onions, if desired.

 I am so jazzed over this recipe!!
 I mean of course grated cauliflower isn’t going to have the same, super-smooth mouth feel as cooked potatoes, but it is DARN close.

 As for the thick and creamy consistency of the chowder?
 I’ll let the spoon speak for itself…